Adiabatic Elimination in Relativistic Stochastic Mechanics: Introduction

 As concluded in a review \cite{dunkel2009relativistic}, in order to achieve a covariant formalism, almost all studies adopt one of two strategies: 1.
-Considering non-Markovian diffusion processes in spacetime, 2.
-Constructing relativistically acceptable Markov processes in phase space.
+Consider non-Markovian diffusion processes in spacetime; 2.
+Construct relativistically acceptable Markov processes in phase space.
 The first approach allows one to directly write down a diffusion equation in spacetime satisfying the requirement of relativity, but the underlying mechanical dynamics of the particle remains unknown.
 The second approach provides the mechanical equation of motion, but only allows indirect access to the behavior of a Brownian particle in spacetime.
 More recently, as a development of the first approach, some authors established the diffusion equation in the spacetime by considering jump processes between time slices of spacetime, and then constructing the corresponding equation based on the requirement of covariance and quadratic growth of mean square displacement\cite{smerlak2012diffusion,smerlak2013einstein}.
 It reconciles the simplicity of Markovian dynamics with the requirement of relativistic covariance.
-However, the equation of motion of a relativistic Brownian particle is still missing.
+However, the equation of motion of a relativistic Brownian particle is still missing. {There are also studies that characterize relativistic stochasticity based on the relativistic Liouville equation\cite{gao2019relativistic,everitt2025}.
+However, that approach is more appropriate for, and often focuses on, generalizing the description to the quantum regime.
+In this paper, we restrict our attention to the classical case.}